On a problem of optimal transport under marginal martingale constraints: Construction of a martingale transport plan for measures

+for all bounded measurable functions $\rho\dvtx \R\to\R$.
+To see whether $\pi$ is a martingale measure, it is of course enough to test \eqref{MartTest} for a sufficiently rich class of functions, for example, for all functions of the form $\rho=\I_{]{-}\infty, x]}, x\in\R$ or for all continuous bounded functions (see \cite{BeHePe11}, Lemma~2.3).

-for all continuous bounded functions $\rho:\R\to\R$ (see\ \cite[Lemma 2.3]{BeHePe11}).
-Hence the set $\Pi_M(\mu, \nu) $ is compact in the weak topology (see \cite[Proposition 2.4]{BeHePe11}).
-Precisely as in the usual setup it follows that the value of the minimization problem \eqref{PrimalMart} is attained provided that the set $\M(\mu, \nu) $ is non-empty.
+Hence, the set $\Pi_M(\mu, \nu) $ is compact in the weak topology (see \cite{BeHePe11}, Proposition~2.4).
+Precisely as in the usual setup it follows that the value of the minimization problem \eqref{PrimalMart} is attained provided that the set $\M(\mu, \nu) $ is nonempty.

-Of course it is a fundamental question under which conditions martingale transport plans exist.
-In the usual optimal transport setup the problem is simple enough: the properly renormalized product measure $\frac1{\mu(\R)} \mu\otimes \nu$ witnesses that $\Pi(\mu, \nu)$ is non-empty.
-As mentioned in the introduction, the proper notion which guarantees existence of a martingale transport plan is the convex order.
-As it plays a crucial role throughout the paper we will discuss it in some detail.
+Of course, it is a fundamental question on which conditions martingale transport plans exist.
+In the usual optimal transport setup, the problem is simple enough: the properly renormalized product measure $\frac{1}{\mu(\R)} \mu\otimes\nu$ witnesses that $\Pi(\mu, \nu)$ is nonempty.
+As mentioned in the \hyperref[sec:intro]{Introduction}, the proper notion which guarantees existence of a martingale transport plan is the convex order.
+As it plays a crucial role throughout the paper, we will discuss it in some detail.